babel-utils/babel-plugin-tester/README.md

   // only necessary if you use fixture or outputFixture in your tests
   filename: __filename,

-  // these will be `lodash.merge`d with the test objects
+  // these will be `lodash.mergeWith`d with the test objects
   // below are the defaults:
   babelOptions: {
     parserOpts: {},